 #2.
 Ignoring the rear view.

 I’ve heard women say, Who cares, I can’t see it.
-Well, that doesn’t mean no one else can, LOL!!!
+Well, that doesn’t mean no one else can!!!
 Let’s face it, people are seeing us from behind probably as much as they’re seeing us from the front, so be sure to check your rear view — particularly the pocket placement.
+Some sit high, some sit low, some are wide apart, some are close together… and depending on your shape, some will look better than others.

 #3.
 Not hemming your jeans.